Modern Victorian Home Decor? It Can Be Done!

 By carefully mixing these two styles together in a way you’re really happy with, you can create your very own version of ‘Modern Victorian’.
 This design must be well thought out, and is so much more than different aspects of each style haphazardly thrown together.

 Knowing a few of the key things you can pair together is important.
 You could mix fireplaces from the Victorian era with a statement sofa in a modern chevron fabric.
 You could use plastic/steel chairs and an ancient wooden table, or even upholster a Victorian piece of furniture with a more modern print.
 These mixtures will help you to create a style statement and tell people a bit about the modern designs/Victorian antiques that you love.

 Add A Bit Of Craftsman Personality

 You would be hard pressed to travel back to Victorian times and find a room painted white.
-They were not afraid of color in Victorian times!
-Colors like green, red, and blue were very popular.
-Although the colors may not have been as bright as the ones we use today, having more of a dusty feel, they used color absolutely everywhere.
-If you want to keep things modern, you can use a color from a heritage paint line on one wall of your home, adding an accent rather than full on color.
+They were not afraid of colour in Victorian times!
+Colours like green, red, and blue were very popular.
+Although the colours may not have been as bright as the ones we use today, having more of a dusty feel, they used colour absolutely everywhere.
+If you want to keep things modern, you can use a colour from a heritage paint line on one wall of your home, adding an accent rather than full on colour.

 On top of the tips above, make sure you don’t forget the little details that will make a world of difference to your Modern-Victorian decor.
 Ornate furniture, paintings, and knick knacks were everywhere.
 Take a look online for a little inspiration so that you get a feel for the right mix you need in your home.
 Have fun!